Navigate a service

 If your service does have a clear end-to-end journey, avoid using navigation links.

-Use Task lists instead, as they’re better for helping users understand:
+Use a Task list component instead, as they’re better for helping users understand:

 See how to do this in the Help users to complete multiple tasks pattern.